 Quirks are special qualities a player may use to customize his or her character.
-Quirks are completely optional during character creation; a player can use quirks or not, as they see fit.
-Mind you, there's nothing stopping a body from developing quirks at a later date, should events during the course of game play call for their sudden imposition upon a character (whether in their favor or otherwise).
+Quirks are completely optional during character creation, a player making use quirks or not, as they see fit.
+Mind you, there's nothing stopping a body from developing quirks at a later date, should events during the course of game play call for their sudden imposition upon a character, whether in their favor or otherwise.

-On the other hand, if one's game uses the random character generation method, players may use quirks to buy (or sell) powers, skills and contacts.
+Alternately, if one's game uses the random character generation method, players may use quirks to buy or sell powers, skills, and contacts.
 One quirk point equals one contact, two quirk points equals one skill, and four quirk points equals one power - if listed with a price of one point per rank value.
 If a power is listed as having a greater cost, multiply the quirk point cost by that value.

 Image projection, for instance, would cost a character eight quirk points to purchase outright, as it counts as two powers.
 On the other hand, if a power has a flat cost, it may be purchased for a number of quirk points equal to its 'flat' cost.
 As an example, a battle tail could be acquired with but two quirk points, while an invulnerability would cost a player eight quirk points.